zhoukaigo/docling-serve/CONTRIBUTING.md

 We use the following tools to enforce code style:

-- iSort, to sort imports
-- Black, to format code
+- ruff, to sort imports and format code

 We run a series of checks on the code base on every commit, using `pre-commit`.
 To install the hooks, run: